Demo

 EDUCATION

-To verify education is being used to meet and/or support the required minimum qualifications/competencies, you must fill in the Education section of the application.
+If post-secondary education is required to meet the minimum qualifications, you must fill in the Education section of the application.
 If you have not obtained a degree, please indicate the number of units completed.
-Copies of transcripts are required to verify educational credentials used to meet or support the minimum qualifications/competencies for a position and are required with each application.
-(Unofficial is okay; please ensure the institution/URL name is listed on the transcripts).
-Transcripts can be attached at the time of application or provided at the time of interview; if not, transcripts will be required before employment.
+Copies of transcripts are required to verify educational credentials if used to meet the minimum qualifications for a position.
+Transcripts can be attached at the time of application or within 48 hours of the close of this recruitment to the contact person listed below.

 SPECIAL INSTRUCTIONS FOR FOREIGN EDUCATION